wolfeidau/wolfeidau_site/_posts/2013-06-22-heroku-logging-what-i-have-learned.md

 So how do you monitor stuff housed in Heroku?
 The answer to this is logging, the Heroku gives you the ability to provision log drains, these endpoints are sent a copy of all messages written STDOUT and STDERR by your application.
-When configured the logdrain transports your logs via either syslog or HTTP(S) to an external server, running in `us-east` with a context of which `dyno` is emitting the information.
+When configured the logdrain transports your logs via either syslog or HTTP(S) to an external server, running in the same AWS as Heroku.
+Most importantly, these logs include a context of which `dyno` is emitting the information.
 To read more about this feature take a look at [Logplex](https://devcenter.heroku.com/articles/logging#syslog-drains) documentation.

 When I started my new role one of my coworkers mentioned that he was currently logging metrics using a feature called `log-runtime-metrics` available via the Heroku labs.